wilsondhanamarthen/quant-risk-portfolio/README.md

-# 📈 Quant Portfolio Analysis
+# 📈 Quant Risk Portfolio

 Quantitative risk and performance analysis of U.S. equities using Python.
 Built to analyze, backtest, and optimize a portfolio of major stocks